 - 1. Remove all racks and oven accessories. - 2.
 Scrape or wipe loose debris and grease from the oven bottom. - 3.
-Pour 1 cup of tap water onto the oven bottom.(Figure 20) Close oven door.
+Pour 1 cup of tap water onto the oven bottom.(Figure 21) Close oven door

-Figure 20: Add 1 cup of tap water
+Figure 21: Add 1 cup of tap water

-- 4. Press steam clean. - 5.
-Press either the up arrow or down arrow to activate.
+4. Press steam clean.

+- 5. Press either the up arrow or down arrow to activate.
 St Cn will appear in the display. - 6.
-The oven will start automatically and the display will show the time remaining in the Steam Clean cycle.
+The time remaining in the Steam Clean cycle is shown in the display.
 Do not open the door during this time.
-If door is open while in steam clean (d-O) will appear in the display. - 7.
+If door is open while in steam clean (d-O) will appear in the display - 7.
 When the steam clean cycle is complete an alert will sound and the END message will show in the display.
 Press OFF to return to the clock.
-Press OFF at any time to cancel the Steam Clean.
+Press OFF at any time to cancel Steam Clean.

 - 8. Take care opening the door when the steam clean is finished.
 Stand to the side of the oven out of the way of escaping vapor. - 9.
 Wipe oven cavity and bottom.
-Do not clean oven door gasket (Figure 21).
+Do not clean oven door gasket (Figure 22).
 Avoid leaning or resting on the oven door glass while cleaning cavity.